 Wanderlust partners with some of the finest properties in Squaw Valley to offer attendees premium lodging options at special rates.

 The Village at Squaw Valley is located directly on site, in the heart of Wanderlust.
 This location features a wide variety of lodging options throughout the Village, ranging from standard hotel rooms to three-bedroom suites, each offered at an affordable rate.
-The Village at Squaw Valley offers amenities including: daily housekeeping, whirlpool spas and dry saunas, outdoor hot tubs, a billiards lounge, full service day spa, and complimentary heated underground parking.
+There are 2, 3, and 4-night stays available.

 Tucked at the base of the Sierra Nevada Mountains in North Lake Tahoe California, just steps away from the legendary ski lifts of Squaw Valley, PlumpJack Squaw Valley Inn was built as the home for the 1960 Winter Olympic delegation.
 Comfortable and casually elegant, our Lake Tahoe mountain escape offers an intimate resort experience, complete with fine dining and an attentive staff that’s dedicated to making your stay everything you dreamed of.
 PlumpJack Squaw Valley Inn, near Lake Tahoe’s north shore, offers more than just a getaway, but a true experience.